r0drigobenicio/nextjs-template/README.md

 ![Screenshot from 2021-08-14 22-13-32](https://user-images.githubusercontent.com/50345682/129463887-e71a22de-1cbc-49f1-aed8-11321a90dd9b.png)

-To make this easier we can use Commitizen.
+To make this easier, we can use Commitizen.

 3. In your terminal, just run: